ellexus/mistral_plugins/output/mistral_postgresql/readme.rst

 Process Summary
 ---------------
-The schema creation script creates a database called ``mistral_log`` containing the following tables: mistral_log, env and a rule_details table.
+The schema creation script creates a database called ``mistral_log`` containing the following tables: bandwidth, counts, memory, latency, cpu, seek_distance, env and a rule_details table.
 A user mistral is created and granted all privileges on ``mistral_log``.

 The data is the same as would be output from Mistral to a log file.
 Each field is stored in a separate column with the exception of those stored in the ``rule_details``